ratokeshi/endo-google-cloud-platform/src/jobs/instances-get/README.md

 node command.js
 ```
 ### What to change in the Job folder
+*  Must stop and start endo to see changes in Octoblu Flow
-1. Folder name - alphabetical listing of folders results in order placed in Octoblu flow interface
+*  Folder name - alphabetical listing of folders results in order placed in Octoblu flow interface
-2.
+*  action.coffee

 ## Update Notes
 2017-09-2039 11:13 - how to modify a copied job